cycneuramus/ansible-hybrid-cloud/.github/README.md

 ## Overview

-This Ansible role deploys a container cluster on a group of servers distributed over several data centers.
+This Ansible playbook deploys a container cluster on a group of servers distributed over several data centers.
 In this particular setup, the assumption on infrastructure is:

 | **NODE**       | **CLUSTER ROLE**           |
 |----------------|----------------------------|